Residence and Dining Regulations

 The College has a limited amount of space in designated buildings which can be utilized for student storage.
 Student storage is limited to 3 boxes.
 All items not contained in the three allowed boxes will be removed and disposed of.
 The College will attempt to safeguard all property left in these designated storage areas if securely packaged in accordance with the storage policy and tagged with Bates College Student Storage Tags available at the Facility Services Office.
 The College cannot assume any legal or financial responsibility for property left in designated storage areas.
 The student’s identification (name, class year and address) should also be listed inside the package, in the event that the exterior tag is separated from the package.
 There will be no storage provided for graduating seniors and there is a ONE YEAR storage limit for underclass students.
 After that time, the items will be considered “abandoned,” and will be disposed of.
 The Storage Policy is posted at all storage locations or may be obtained by contacting the Facility Services Office.

 Access Cards – All students will be issued a Bates ID card.
 ID cards are used to gain entrance to the student’s residence building 24 hours a day and all other student residences during specific hours.
 Some academic and athletic buildings may be accessed with the ID card during evenings and weekends.
-The card is also used for identification in the College Library and Dining Services may be used as a bank card with TD Bank.
+The card is also used for identification in the College Library and Dining Services.

 ID cards may be replaced for a fee of $25.00.
 Replacement ID cards will be issued from the Access Control Office Monday through Friday from 8:30 a.m. – 4:30 p.m.
 Hours may be extended at the start and end of each semester and at the end of breaks.
 If an ID card is lost outside of business hours, a temporary ID card allowing limited access will be issued by the Security Office, valid until noon of the next business day.